Corrine2212/substantive-research-tech-test/README.md

 ## Improvements:
 - Have a filter option which allows the user to filter which sectors they want to view.
 - Look into how to access the styling options for the chart or look at other options that can be easily customised.
+- Perhaps have a different chart to include dates

 ### Tech stack used:
 - Javascript